GoogleChrome/lighthouse-stack-packs/README.md

 ## Contributing

-This is still under early development, but we would like to hear any suggestions from community members in the meantime. **[WordPress](https://wordpress.org/) is the first ecosystem we are prioritizing for** but we'll always be open to suggestions for other stacks that we can support directly after.
+This is still under early development, but we would like to hear any suggestions from community members in the meantime. **[WordPress](https://wordpress.org/) is the first ecosystem we are supporting** and we plan on including a number of JavaScript frameworks and CMS platforms soon after.

-* Feel free to open PRs and provide suggestions for different audit messages in [`wordpress/audits.json`](./wordpress/audits.json).
-  * For each audit, the `secondaryDescription` attribute can be used to include (or modify) the WordPress specific messages.
-* If you have any feedback or suggestions for any other stacks besides WordPress, please open an issue!

-Before contributing in any way, make sure to also read [CONTRIBUTING.md](./CONTRIBUTING.md).
+Before contributing in any way, please read [CONTRIBUTING.md](./CONTRIBUTING.md)!

-## Testing changes locally

-If you would like to test your changes with Lighthouse Viewer using this prototype, you can do the following:

-* In Lighthouse, create a branch off of the [one](https://github.com/housseindjirdeh/lighthouse/tree/wp-advice-pack) used to set up this rough prototype.
-* For any audit that you would like to update, open its respective file (the file name always matches the audit `id`)
-* Add a [`secondaryDescription`](https://github.com/housseindjirdeh/lighthouse/blob/wp-advice-pack/lighthouse-core/audits/byte-efficiency/offscreen-images.js#L52) to the `meta` static method
-* Run `yarn update:sample-json` to update the i18n strings
-* Build and run [Lighthouse CLI](https://github.com/GoogleChrome/lighthouse#run) to view the report